Miguel Oczon

-Miguel Andre "Migs" Oczon (born March 29, 2000) is a Filipino professional basketball player for the Ulsan Hyundai Mobis Phoebus of the Korean Basketball League (KBL).
+Miguel Andre "Migs" Oczon (born March 29, 2000) is a Filipino professional basketball player for the Suwon KT Sonicboom of the Korean Basketball League (KBL).

 Professional career

-Ulsan Hyundai Mobis Phoebus (2023–present)
+Ulsan Hyundai Mobis Phoebus (2023–2025)

 In December 2023, Oczon decided to forego his remaining two years of eligibility to play for the CSB Blazers in the NCAA as he signed a contract to play for the Ulsan Hyundai Mobis Phoebus in the KBL as a Filipino import.
 The St. Benilde guard averaged 13.17 points, 4.72 rebounds, and 2.78 assists per game in his last season in the collegiate ranks.

 On January 6, 2024, topscorer Oczon hit a game-winning three with 10.5 seconds left to welcome himself with an Ulsan win over the Suwon KT Sonicboom, 83–82.
 He did the same for Ulsan with two straight triples in the last 15 seconds to defeat the tough-fighting KT, 91-89, on October 28, 2024.

 On January 10, 2025, Oczon scored a career-high 31 points but his team lost to the Seoul SK Knights, 76–70.

+On December 12, 2025, Oczon was dropped by Hyundai as the team's Asian import as he underwent surgery on his shoulder.
+He was replaced by Jake Figueroa.